MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/3-exercise-1-run-message-extension.md

 After following all the tasks in this exercise, you should have a working message extension application that can be used as a Microsoft 365 plugin for Teams or Outlook.

-When everything is working, you're ready to run the sample application in **Microsoft Copilot for Microsoft 365**!
+When everything is working, you're ready to run the sample application in **Microsoft 365 Copilot**!

 [Continue on to the next exercise...](./4-exercise-2-run-copilot-plugin.md)